Marianne Debouzy: Academic path

-Debouzy was born into a Jewish family in Paris in 1929.
-After World War II, the family decided to change their surname to Lalande in order to avoid anti-Semitism.
-Marianne earned a degree in English from the Sorbonne in 1949 and subsequently studied in the United States for two years.
+Debouzy earned a degree in English from the Sorbonne in 1949 and subsequently studied in the United States for two years (one year at Bryn Mawr College and one at Yale.)

 She then worked as a research assistant at the University of Lille from 1956 to 1969, specializing in American studies.
 In 1969, she defended her doctoral thesis.
 That same year, she became one of the first professors in the history department at the University of Paris VIII, where she taught American social history until 1998.
 In 1971, she first contributed to the journal Le Mouvement social.